Multi-needle Localization for Pelvic Seed Implant Brachytherapy based on Tip-handle Detection and Matching: Experiments and results

 An image preprocessing step is applied to the CT scan to enhance the visibility of the needle paths, which facilitates the subsequent tip-handle matching process.
 This is achieved through the white top-hat transformation, a technique that highlights smaller, brighter structures, such as the needle paths, while suppressing larger background elements.
 The white top-hat transformation was implemented using the SimpleITK toolkit\cite{lowekampDesignSimpleITK2013}, applied slice-by-slice.
 A spherical structuring element with a radius of 5 pixels was used, which is sufficiently large relative to the size of the needle path, ensuring that the transformation effectively isolates the needle paths from surrounding tissues.

-The performance of our proposed method was evaluated through a comparison with a segmentation-based baseline.
-In this baseline, the 3d-fullres nnUNet model~\cite{isenseeNnUNetSelfconfiguringMethod2021} was applied to perform needle segmentation.
-To eliminate potential errors from automated separation, we manually separated any adjacent needles.
+The performance of the proposed method was evaluated by comparison with two segmentation-based baselines, both of which relied on 3D full-resolution nnUNet model~\cite{isenseeNnUNetSelfconfiguringMethod2021} for initial needle segmentation.
+We selected segmentation-based pipelines because they represent the predominant and most promising paradigm for multi-needle localization in CT-guided brachytherapy as discussed in the Introduction.
 Subsequently, we determined the 3D tip and handle locations by calculating the intensity-weighted centroids of manually annotated 2D handle and tip regions across the slices they spanned within the segmentation masks.
 The ground truth for the needle path mask was established through iterative pseudo-label generation and refinement, culminating in manual correction.
-Initially, we created pseudo-labels by generating a 3\,mm-radius 3D cylindrical mask between the annotated needle tip and handle.
+Initially, we created pseudo-labels by generating a 3-mm-radius 3D cylindrical mask between the annotated needle tip and handle.
 These served to train the 3D-fullres nnUNet model using its default settings, which produced more precise labels.
 We repeated this process twice, applying manual corrections in the final iteration to obtain the definitive ground truth.